-The Programme has a Contact Point located in Vilnius, Lithuania, and it is hosted by the public establishment "Joint technical secretariat" (VšĮ "Jungtinis techninis sekretoriatas").
+The Programme has a Contact Point located in Vilnius, Lithuania, and it is hosted by the public entity Project Management Agency of the Ministry of Interior.
 The tasks of the JS and its Contact Point can vary during the Programme implementation cycle.
 These must include informing potential applicants about funding opportunities, helping potential applicants to prepare applications and LP/PPs to implement the projects.
 JS and Contact Point ensure project monitoring, assessing of project applications (at least, administrative and eligibility checks), informing about the Programme and its projects, and communicating its results in the Programme regions and at EU level.

 Audit Authority.
 The AA carries out system audits to verify the effective functioning of the management and control system of the Programme, and audits of operations on an appropriate sampling basis to verify correctness of the declared project expenditures.
-Functions of the AA are carried out by the Ministry of Environmental Protection and Regional Development of the Republic of Latvia.
+Functions of the AA are carried out by the Ministry of Smart Administration and Regional Development of the Republic of Latvia.